Taylor Swift: Philanthropy

-Swift ranked first on DoSomething's 2015 "Gone Good" list, having received the Star of Compassion from the Tennessee Disaster Services and the Big Help Award from the Nickelodeon Kids' Choice Awards for her "dedication to helping others" and "inspiring others through action".
+Swift ranked first on DoSomething's "Gone Good" list in 2012, 2013, 2014, and 2015.
+She received the Star of Compassion from the Tennessee Disaster Services and the Big Help Award from the Nickelodeon Kids' Choice Awards for her "dedication to helping others" and "inspiring others through action".
 Especially early in her career, Swift donated to various relief funds following natural disasters.
 In 2009, she donated $100,000 to the Red Cross to help the victims of the Iowa flood of 2008.
 The same year, she performed at Sydney's Sound Relief concert, which raised money for those impacted by bushfires and flooding.
 In 2011, Swift used a dress rehearsal of her Speak Now tour as a benefit concert for victims of recent tornadoes in the US, raising more than $750,000.
 In response to the May 2010 Tennessee floods, she donated $500,000.
 In 2009, Swift sang at the BBC's Children in Need concert and raised £13,000 for the cause.
 In 2016, she donated $1 million to Louisiana flood relief efforts and $100,000 to the Dolly Parton Fire Fund.
 Swift donated to food banks after Hurricane Harvey struck Houston in 2017.
-Swift donated $1 million for Tennessee tornado relief in 2020 and again in 2023, as well as $5 million toward the relief efforts after Hurricane Helene and Hurricane Milton in 2024.
+She donated $1 million to Tennessee tornado relief in 2020 and again in 2023, as well as $5 million to relief efforts after Hurricane Helene and Hurricane Milton in 2024.

-Swift has also donated to cancer research.
+She has also donated to cancer research.
 As the recipient of the Academy of Country Music's Entertainer of the Year in 2011, Swift donated $25,000 to St. Jude Children's Research Hospital, Tennessee.
 In 2012, she participated in the Stand Up to Cancer telethon, performing the charity single "Ronan", which she wrote in memory of a four-year-old boy who died of neuroblastoma.
 She has also donated $100,000 to the V Foundation for Cancer Research and $50,000 to the Children's Hospital of Philadelphia.
-She has made donations to her fans several times for their medical or academic expenses.
+She has made donations to her fans several times to help cover their medical or academic expenses.
 During the COVID-19 pandemic, Swift donated to the World Health Organization and Feeding America and supported independent record stores.
-Swift performed "Soon You'll Get Better" on the One World: Together At Home television special, a benefit concert curated by Lady Gaga for Global Citizen to raise funds for the World Health Organization's COVID-19 Solidarity Response Fund.
+She performed "Soon You'll Get Better" on the One World: Together At Home television special, a benefit concert curated by Lady Gaga for Global Citizen to raise funds for the World Health Organization's COVID-19 Solidarity Response Fund.